wpb0336f6b_1b.jpg

 Cover and cook on low heat for about 90 minutes, or until the duck is tender.
 Turn the duck once to cook it evenly on all sides.
 Add a small quantity of broth if necessary to prevent the duck from sticking to the pan.

-Remove the duck from the skillet, transfer to a serving plate, and keep it warm.
+Remove the duck from the skillet, transfer it to a serving plate, and keep it warm.
 Lower the heat, and add the orange liqueur to the skillet.
 Stir with a wooden spoon, scraping the cooking residues from the walls and bottom of the skillet.
 Filter the sauce through a fine strainer.

 Paparo alla Melarancia